Medical Doctoral Researchers

 The Faculty for Medicine and the Graduate School of Life Sciences offer a number of scholarships to current medical students, designed to support medical students in pursuing an experimental or clinical epidemiological doctoral thesis.

 Please click here for a more detailed description of the stipend, as well as for information regarding your initial application.
 Interested students should submit their application to the Studiendekanat of the Medical Faculty.
-Please note that applications are possible anytime, however, it is essential that the application is submitted at least three months before the doctoral project starts.

 Medical students in receipt of this scholarship should spend 9 months working full time on their research, must register with the GSLS, and must take part in a specially adapted, structured doctoral programme.
 The programme of mandatory and elective courses is designed to support and further the students' scientific- and transferable skills set, and a three-person thesis committee ensures that students benefit from inter-disciplinary expertise and backgrounds through regular committee meetings.

 Regulations governing the set-up of the thesis committee: